taniaxmehta/kidney-disease-predictor/README.md

-# Kidney Disease Prediction with Deep Learning and AI
+# Chronic Kidney Disease Prediction
 Chronic Kidney Disease (CKD) is a medical condition characterized by the progressive loss of kidney function, impairing their ability to filter blood effectively.
 It poses significant complications and affects approximately 10% of Indians, with millions more at heightened risk.
 The dataset is tailored to the Indian population, emphasizing the importance of early detection for potentially life-saving interventions.
 Timely intervention can prevent the progression of kidney disease to kidney failure, underscoring the critical need for proactive healthcare measures.

 ## Exploratory Data Analysis